Sketching out

 I went to see a student Work-in-Progress show today at the Royal College of Art.
 I loved it, seeing the many ways the students research and develop their work.

 The exhibition featured fashion, textiles, metalwork and photography students.
-My favourites were:

 • Thomas Adank - whose website I think this is - had bold, pastel colours in simple brown frames.
-It appears to be a big block of colour, until you go closer and realise the colour you're looking at an expanse of Lenor fabric softener.
+It appears to be a big block of colour, until you go closer and realise the colour you're looking atis an expanse of Lenor fabric softener.

 • Melanie Rozencwajg's beautiful images show people in Liverpool Street & Euston stations.
 She removes the clutter, shops, floors, and everything around to leave just the people in small scale, almost pattern-like.